Xargos/Caroline/README.md

 Caroline
 ========

 Caroline is a program that helps with everyday tasks and questions.
-Using voice recognition technology, you can ask her questions like "When did Abraham Lincoln die?", "What is 2x + 7x" or even "Search YouTube for cat videos".
+Using voice recognition technology, you can ask her questions like "When did Abraham Lincoln die?", "What is 2x + 7x?" or perform actions like "Search YouTube for funny cat videos".
 The Caroline project was forked from [Pi-Voice](https://github.com/rob-mccann/Pi-Voice).

 Requirements
 ------------